DRY EYE SYNDROME

 Tears are essential for healthy eyes and vision.

 Dry Eye Syndrome, or DES, is a condition caused by a lack of naturally producing tears.
 Tears are an essential aspect of eye health because they lubricate the surface of the eyes, keeping them moist and comfortable.
 When the body is unable to produce an adequate amount of tears, the eyes can begin to dry out, leading to itchy, red, and painful eyes.

 At The Contact Lens Centers, we are leaders in treatments for Dry Eye Syndrome patients in Carrollton, Texas.
-If you or a loved one suffers from DES, speak with Dr. Wegman, Dr. Gibbs, and Dr. Schirner and schedule a consultation to learn how we can help.
+If you or a loved one suffers from DES, speak with Dr. Wegman, Dr. Sullivan, and Dr. Nguyen and schedule a consultation to learn how we can help.

 Who Is at Risk for Developing Dry Eye Syndrome?

 Like other diseases and eye conditions, there are some people who are more susceptible to developing DES.
 Age, gender, medical conditions, even the environment can contribute to sensitivity to dry eyes.

 Treatment for Dry Eye Syndrome

 Dr. Wegman, Dr. Sullivan, and Dr. Nguyen treats patients from all over Texas who have Dry Eye.
 Our staff has the experience and knowledge needed to help give you relief from DES symptoms and improve your quality of life.